 What Should a Consultant Not Do?

-Most importantly, a consultant should never be afraid to say no. If you don’t know how to do something, then you shouldn’t try to do it.
+Most importantly, a consultant should never be afraid to say no. If you don’t know how to do something, you shouldn’t try it.
 This is especially true when working for a client who wants you to do things that you feel are unethical or illegal.